music-information-retrieval-UA/music-information-retrieval-UA.github.io/Resources.md

 ---
-title: Prior to the course
+title: Resources
 layout: about
-description: Resources to check prior to the start of the course
+description: Resources of the course
 ---

 # Prior to the course